gee-community/eetasks/docs/runGEEscripts.md

 Why would I want to run a GEE script in vscode?
 Short answer: [just because I can](https://i.kym-cdn.com/entries/icons/original/000/040/653/goldblum-quote.jpeg).
 Kidding aside, the goal here is to provide a quick way for developers to test short, simple code, and to submit Export tasks without leaving vscode.

 > ❗ Use of `EE Tasks: run GEE script` is experimental and recommended for experienced GEE developers only.
-Not following [GEE coding best practices](https://developers.google.com/earth-engine/guides/best_practices) might crash the Extension Host (e.g. the equivalent of [browser lock](https://developers.google.com/earth-engine/guides/debugging#browser-lock)).
-A simple "Reload window" should get the extension host running back to normal.

 However, simple client-side errors will be caught:

 ![hellogee-log](https://raw.githubusercontent.com/gee-community/eetasks/main/docs/assets/helloGEE-syntaxError.png)

-> ❗ Always use `.getInfo()` with a callback function, otherwise this will crash the Extension Host.
-Learn why [here](#getInfo-caveat).

 ## Not recommended use cases